Clovin4/quantstream/README.md

 # **QuantStream**

-QuantStream is a Python-based financial modeling platform designed to interact with real-time financial data via APIs, including the Financial Modeling Prep (FMP) API.
+QuantStream is a Python-based financial modeling preperation platform designed to interact with real-time financial data via APIs, including the Financial Modeling Prep (FMP) API.
 The platform provides tools for model training, real-time data integration, and visualization.
+It is designed to be a central data structure for financial modeling and analysis based on Xarray, allowing users to easily access and manipulate financial data for their projects.

 ## **Features**

-- **API Wrapper**: Integration with the FMP API for fetching financial data.
+- **FMP API Wrapper**: Integration with the FMP API for fetching financial data.
-- **Model Training**: Train models using financial data directly within the platform.
-- **Real-time Visualization**: Display and interact with real-time financial data.
+- **Data Visualization**: Display and interact with real-time financial data.
 - **Data Export**: Download financial data in various formats such as CSV.
+- **Data Storage**: Store financial data easily in a SQLite databases.
 - **Extensible Architecture**: Easily add new models or financial data providers.

 ## **Installation**